IMIMFUL-LabWHO/MiCoV/README.md

 N
 ```

-Gap characters are also converted to `N`, and the resulting sequence is converted to uppercase.
+Gap characters are also converted to `N`, and the resulting sequences are converted to uppercase.

 Individual consensus sequences are written to: